Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Wealth Creation and Growth Phase

 In the growth phase of the cycle, characterized by economic expansion and bullish markets, growth assets like equities tend to perform well.
-However, relying solely on such assets can be precarious, as they are vulnerable to market downturns.
+However, relying solely on such assets can be precarious, as they are vulnerable to market downturns and to long periods where valuations, inflation, or rates change the math.

 Wealth Destruction and Defensive Strategy

-Conversely, during downturns and recessions, defensive assets like bonds and commodities typically offer better protection.
+Conversely, during downturns and recessions, defensive assets like bonds and commodities can offer better protection depending on the nature of the downturn.
 This phase underscores the importance of including assets in the portfolio that can counterbalance the volatility of growth-oriented investments.
+Honestly, this is where most elegant portfolios get exposed.
+The diversifier that looked unnecessary during the boom suddenly becomes the thing you wish you had sized properly.

 Rebirth And Dynamic Adaptation Of The Dragon Portfolio - digital art